honzee/RNAseqCNV/README.md

 ![Input tab](./README/input_tab.png)

-The shiny app needs a metadata file and a config file to function.
-If both files are suplied and the analysis has not yet been performed the users can analyse either only the first sample or analyze all of the samples from the metadata table.
-In case that the analysis with this metadata file and config file was already perfomed (either through RNAseqCNV_wrapper or with the app during earlier instance), the two other tabs (Manual CNV analysis and Export) will be shown.
+The Shiny app needs a metadata file and a config file as input.
+Users have the option to analyze the first sample as a test runn or full analyze of all the samples in the metadata table.
+After the analysis (either through RNAseqCNV_wrapper or Shiny app), the two other tabs (Manual CNV analysis and Export) will be shown.

-Users can tweak the arguments [(mentioned earlier)](#basic_params) for the analysis through check boxes and radio buttons.
+Users can adjust the parameters [(mentioned earlier)](#basic_params) for the analysis through check boxes and radio buttons.

 ##### 4.1.1 Mock analysis <a name="mock_analysis"></a>
-In case the user wants to test the app and the package as a whole, there is an option to perform mock analysis on in-built dat.
-It can be run without any input (even without config and metadata).
-The results will be stored in the directory selected by the user after clicking the button "Mock analysis".
-The Manual analysis tab and Export tab will be shown after the in-built samples are analyzed.
+To test the app and the package, there is an option to perform mock analysis with built-in example data without any input config and metadata.
+The results will be saved in the directory selected by the user after clicking the button "Mock analysis".
+The Manual analysis tab and Export tab will be available after the mock analysis is done.

 #### 4.2 Manual analysis tab <a name="manual_analysis_tab"></a>
 ![Manual analysis tab](./README/manual_analysis_tab.png)

 In this tab, users can browse through the analyzed samples and arm-level figures (if generated).
-The user can correct the results manually and add comments.
-After the corrections are completed "Save" button should be clicked in order to save the changes into the manual analysis table in the output directory.
-In case the user wants to revert the changes back to the default as produced by the analysis, button "Default analysis" can be clicked to achieve this.
+Users can correct the CNV calls manually and add comments.
+After manual curation, users can click "Save" button to save the changes into the manual analysis table in the output directory.
+Button "Default analysis" can restore the original CNV output into the manual analysis table.

 #### 4.3 Export <a name="export_tab"></a>
 ![Export tab](./README/export_tab.png)

-The tab enables to customize the estimation table by selecting the desired columns to be kept.
-This table can be subsequently saved into a directory, which is chosen after clicking the "Export to selected directory" button.
+This tab enables customized table export by selecting desired columns.